-- The policy advisory committee (MAWSAC) and a technical advisory committee will be consulted for guidance about the scope and schedule for the plan update - Local stakeholders will be asked to provide input about the format, content, regional water supply issues and challenges, and technical analyses - Draft plan will be reviewed the policy advisory committee (MAWSAC), a technical advisory committee, and others and approved by Met Council for a formal public review, including a public notice and hearing - Public feedback will be incorporated and the final plan will be approved by the policy advisory committee (MAWSAC) and adopted by Met Council
+- The policy advisory committee (MAWSAC) and a technical advisory committee will be consulted for guidance about the scope and schedule for the plan update. - Local stakeholders will be asked to provide input about the format, content, regional water supply issues and challenges, and technical analyses. - A draft plan will be reviewed by the policy advisory committee (MAWSAC), a technical advisory committee, and others, and approved by Metropolitan Council for a formal public review, including a public notice and hearing. - Public feedback will be incorporated and the final plan will be approved by the policy advisory committee (MAWSAC) and adopted by Metropolitan Council.